BingyuMao/model_comparison_mimic/README.md

 I'll not provide the MIMIC III data itself, you need to acquire the data yourself from https://mimic.physionet.org/.

-### The final deliverables:

-- Plots for MIMIC III dataset descriptive analysis. ([DescriptiveAnalysis.ipynb](https://github.com/BingyuMao/model_comparison_mimic/blob/main/DescriptiveAnalysis.ipynb))

-- AUROC scores and plots for different models on in hospital mortality prediction based on (1) diagnosis and prescriptions, (2) diagnosis, prescriptions and demographics.

-- Concordance index and survival analysis plots for different models on survival analysis based on (1) diagnosis and prescriptions, (2) diagnosis, prescriptions and demographics.

-### The metrics used to evaluate the data analysis:

-AUROC (for in hospital mortality) and Concordance index (for survival analysis).

 ## Steps to run this project

 You may choose to start from the Model part directly with data files after data pre-process, or you can also start from Data pre-process with the raw data.